wcm-epicore-internship/cellranger_multi_pipeline/README.md

 ## **Cellranger Multi Validation**

-In order to ensure that `cellranger multi` produced similar results to the `cellranger count` and `cellranger vdj` pipelines currently used in Epicore analyses, I have ran the prior mentioned samples through both pipelines, and was able to directly access the barcodes.
+In order to ensure that `cellranger multi` produced similar results to the `cellranger count` and `cellranger vdj` pipelines currently used in Epicore analyses, I have ran the prior mentioned samples through both pipelines, and was able to directly access the 10X single-cell barcodes.

+**Script containing all commands**: [cellranger_multi_validation.sh](Bash/cellranger_multi_validation.sh)

 Firstly, viewing the output directory of `cellranger count`, we can see that the **outs** directory is contained directly in the command output.